modulojs/foundations/2.1/activities/act3/instructions.md

-Challenge 4: Adding a stylesheet on top
+Challenge 4: Authoring an extra stylesheet
 ----------------------------------

 Finally, we'll practice putting it all together with adding a stylesheet "on top of" another stylesheet.
 This is very useful for adding further customizations to other people's code, or ones that only apply to some pages.
-Furthermore, it lets you split up your CSS files.
+Furthermore, it lets you split up your CSS file: Sometimes its neater to keep stuff in separate files!

-* Objective: Learn how to add an "extra layer" of customizing CSS on top of an existing stylesheet.
+* Objective: Learn how to add an "extra layer" of customizing CSS on top of an existing stylesheet to make the `p` tags yellow.

 1. Navigate to the `ch3ch4` directory.
 Open one of the HTML files again in your